-Health sector in Pakistan has been struggling for many years.
-Health delivery system is run by both state and non-state authorities.
-People living in urban areas have an easy access to best healthcare facilities whereas, in rural areas, accessibility to proper medical services is difficult.
+The health sector in Pakistan has been struggling for many years.
+The health delivery system is run by both state and non-state authorities.
+People living in urban areas have easy access to the best healthcare facilities whereas, in rural areas, accessibility to proper medical services is difficult.
 People either live far away from the clinics/hospitals or they don’t have any such institutes in their areas.

-In Pakistan, many efforts have been made to improve the health system but still it is not encouraging.
-The main health issues are due to lack of awareness, poor diet, water pollution and hygiene problems leading to communicable and non-communicable diseases.
-Poor medical facilities are also resulting in health deterioration of underprivileged people of Pakistan.
-Due to the shortage of nurses and doctors for rural areas, every year thousands of children die during birth or if they survive, they suffer from one or two diseases.
-The increasing number of heart patients mostly including children suffering from congenital heart defect is alarming.
+In Pakistan, many efforts have been made to improve the health system but still, it is not encouraging.
+The main health issues are due to lack of awareness, poor diet, water pollution, and hygiene problems leading to communicable and non-communicable diseases.
+Poor medical facilities are also resulting in the health deterioration of underprivileged people of Pakistan.
+Due to the shortage of nurses and doctors in rural areas, every year thousands of children die during birth or if they survive, they suffer from one or two diseases.
+The increasing number of heart patients mostly including children suffering from congenital heart defects is alarming.
 The mortality rate of women is also high because they are treated by midwives with no professional knowledge.

 There are many government hospitals providing free treatment to poor people but that too is not sufficient.
 Patients with surgical needs are put on hold for many years because of a long waiting list.
 By the time of surgery date, the patient is either dead or his/her condition is worsened.
 Also, there are not many doctors and nurses to facilitate those people.
 The condition of hospitals is also not satisfactory as there are few beds for thousands of patients on average.